San Antonio Federal Criminal Defense.

 - Describes the client’s history and characteristics, including his criminal history,financial condition, and other relevant information described in Fed.
 R. Crim.
 P. 32.

 The client will get an opportunity to review the PSI with his attorney.
-The client also has the right to file written objections or corrections to the PSI.
+He also has the right to file written objections or corrections to the PSI.

 During the sentencing hearing in San Antonio, the court will ask the Defense and Government if they reviewed the PSI.
 The court will also ask each side if there are any objections to the PSI.
 The defense attorney should raise any and all objections to the PSI.
 Otherwise the objections are waived and the PSI is adopted by the Court as is.
 The court will then rule on any objections and proceed to sentencing.

 At sentencing the Court will give each side an opportunity to speak.
-At this point, the defense can make a request for the lowest or best sentence.
+Here, the defense can make a request for the lowest or best sentence.
 Finally, the Court will also consider the 18 U.S.C. § 3553(a) factors before making a final decision on the punishment.

 The 3553(a) factors are powerful sentencing tool for the defense.
 It allows the defense to make the best case possible for the client.
 An experienced defense attorney can use these factors to draft a sentencing memorandum and argue for the lowest sentence possible.